PRODYNA/go-training/03-Fundamentals-I/08_Structs/Structs.md

 # Structs

 In go, structs are used to structure data.

 The fields and the struct itselfs are named like this

 - **public** Uppercase first letter
-- **private** Lowercase first letter
+- **private/package** Lowercase first letter

 Example of a simple struct